jbearce/new-site/docs/html-php.md

 composer require namespace/library
 ```

-To use the new library, import it in your script like so:
+To use the new library, you typically must import it in your script like so:

 ```php
 use namespace\library;